GPrathap/hagen/README.md

 roslaunch dji_command coords_bringup.launch

-# This work is being under reviewed these days.
-Once it is accepted, details explanation will be provided
+# This work is being reviewed.
+Once the work is accepted, details explanation will be provided